OpenDroneMap/docs/te/_sources/arguments_edit/build-overviews.rst.txt

 -------------------
 Overviews (sometimes referred to as pyramids) are an optimization that reduce the time it takes to render GeoTIFF files; Larger file-size is the tradeoff for this increased rendering performance.

-Overviews are lower-resoultion copies of the raster data (Power of two factor [128x128, 256x256, etc]) that are stored either internally or externally in a sidecar.
+Overviews are lower-resolution copies of the raster data (Power of two factor [128x128, 256x256, etc]) that are stored either internally or externally in a sidecar.

 In the case of OpenDroneMap, the Overviews will always be internal.